ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 }
 ```

-Now if we run all the tests, we have two failing tests and seven passing tests, that's fast progressions, isn't it?
+Now if we run all the tests, we have two failing tests and seven passing tests, that is fast progressions, isn't it?

 Our last two tests cover the `IsClanExistsAsync` method.
 The logic is simple: